tylermercer/personal-website/src/en/posts/software/free-lunches.md

 together they've made for an interesting conversation, which I've learned a lot from and thought about a lot.

-To summarize, Alex's article accuses React, other JS-heavy frontend frameworks, and their proponents of bogging down the web development industry with slow page load times and high rates of poor usability and performance.
-Laurie's article responds to that claim by highlighting the rational reasons behind the popularity of React.
+To summarize, Russell's article accuses React, other JS-heavy frontend frameworks, and their proponents of bogging down the web development industry with slow page load times and high rates of poor usability and performance.
+Voss's article responds to that claim by highlighting the rational reasons behind the popularity of React.

-I like where Laurie starts with his article: he compares the current web dev industry, with React having such a strong presence, to a [hawk-dove game](https://en.wikipedia.org/wiki/Chicken_(game)):
+I like where Voss starts with his article: he compares the current web dev industry, with React having such a strong presence, to a [hawk-dove game](https://en.wikipedia.org/wiki/Chicken_(game)):